Tire manufacturing: Sidewall

 Sidewalls are non-reinforced extruded profiles with additives to give the sides of the tire good abrasion resistance and environmental resistance.
 Additives used in sidewall compounds include antioxidants and antiozonants.
 Sidewall extrusions are nonsymmetrical and provide a thick rubber area to enable molding of raised letters.

 The sidewalls give the tire resistance against the environment.

 Sidewall plays an important role in strengthening of tire.

 Beads

 Beads are bands of high tensile-strength steel wire encased in a rubber compound.
 Bead wire is coated with special alloys of bronze or brass.
 Coatings protect the steel from corrosion.
 Copper in the alloy and sulfur in the rubber cross-link to produce copper sulfide, which improves bonding of the bead to the rubber.
 Beads are inflexible and inelastic, and provide the mechanical strength to fit the tire to the wheel.
 Bead rubber includes additives to maximize strength and toughness of tyres.

 Apex

 The apex is a triangular extruded profile that mates against the bead.
 The apex provides a cushion between the rigid bead and the flexible inner liner and body ply assembly.
-Alternatively called "filler" (as in the diagram above).
+Alternatively called "filler".